unixoide/5th-echelon/README.md

 Alternatively there is also a lua based dissector.
 To install, put `.\tools\quazal.lua` and `.\tools\rmc.txt` into the wireshark plugin user directory.

+Additionally there is a very basic lua dissector for the Storm P2P protocol.

-You can use both dissectors with `tshark` as well:
+You can use all dissectors with `tshark` as well:

 ```
 $ tshark -r pcaps/sc_bl.pcapng -d udp.port==3074,prudp -d udp.port==13000,prudp -V -Y udp -x -O prudp,rmc -Y 'udp.port==3074'